microsoft/vscode-docs/release-notes/latest.md

 It is now possible to have mixed TypeScript and JavaScript projects.
 To enable JavaScript inside a TypeScript project, you can set the `allowJs` property to `true` in the `tsconfig.json`.

-The TypeScript compiler `tsc` can downlevel compile JavaScript files from ES6 to another language level.
+The TypeScript compiler `tsc` can down-level compile JavaScript files from ES6 to another language level.

 ### Changes from the existing JavaScript support: